Best Mattresses for Heavy People UK (20+ Stone) – Expert Guide 2026

 Hybrid Mattresses

-Combining innerspring coils with foam layers, hybrid mattresses offer excellent support and durability.
+Hybrid mattresses combine pocketed coils and foam layers to offer both comfort and support with durability.
+This is ideal for heavier sleepers and couples.
 The coil system provides robust support whilst foam layers add comfort and pressure relief.

 GALAXY 3000 Pillow Top Mattress Banner